Razmik2001/ATM-machine-simulation/README.md

 Enter your username: john123
 Enter password: 12345

-What do you want to do?
+Hi John Doe what do you want to do?
 1: Check balance
 2: Cash in
 3: Cash out